 Then in 1998, researchers in Hawaii announced that they had cloned 50 mice, using nuclei from ovary cells, and bred the mice for three generations.
 Since then, numerous mammals have been cloned, including monkeys.
 Currently there is a strong injunction against the cloning of human beings.
 Federal funds cannot be used to carry a cloned embryo to term, and private laboratories are under severe pressure not to do so.
+In February 2004, Korean scientist Hwang Woo Suk announced that his team had successfully cloned human blastocysts and were able to extract viable stem cells that may be used in disease treatment.
+The scientist stressed, however, that he was against reproductive cloning of humans.
 Nevertheless, under government sanction or not, someone out there will one day successfully clone a human.
 And when that occurs, a multitude of questions about the consequences of the event will be asked.